Trading Basics for Beginners

 Price charts are the primary tool for understanding what a market is doing.
 The most common chart type is the candlestick chart, which shows four data points per time period:

-A green (bullish) candle means the close was higher than the open — price went up.
-A red (bearish) candle means the close was lower than the open — price went down.
+A Bullish candle means the close was higher than the open — price went up.
+A Bearish candle means the close was lower than the open — price went down.

 Timeframes